Dodge Street

 Dodge Street is the main east–west street in Omaha, Nebraska.
-Numbered as U.S. Route 6 (US 6), the street starts in Downtown Omaha and connects to West Dodge Road just west of 78th Street.
+Numbered as U.S. Route 6 (US 6) for most of its length, the street starts in Downtown Omaha and connects to West Dodge Road just west of 78th Street.
 From there, it continues westward through the remainder of Douglas County.

 About

-Dodge Street was named for influential Iowa Senator Augustus C. Dodge.
+Dodge Street was believed to have been named for Iowa Senator Augustus C. Dodge.
 Dodge was a strong supporter of westward expansion beyond the Missouri River to the Pacific Ocean who originally introduced the bill which led to the Kansas-Nebraska Act.
-Sources frequently erroneously list the street's namesake as Grenville Dodge, the chief engineer for the Union Pacific Railroad.
-Six miles of Dodge were paved with macadam in June 1894; however, by 1917 citizens were circulating a petition for the road to be graded.
+In 2016, the Omaha City Council approved a resolution clarifying that Dodge Street was named after Union General Grenville Dodge and his brother N. P. Dodge, Six miles of Dodge were paved with macadam in June 1894; however, by 1917 citizens were circulating a petition for the road to be graded.

 Dodge Street serves as the dividing point between North and South street addresses in Omaha.
 The street features reversible lanes from 30th Street to 69th Street to accommodate commuter traffic in and out of downtown.
 From the late 1950s through the late 1980s Dodge Street from 60th through 80th Streets was the main strip for cruising in Omaha.
 The City of Omaha ended this practice in the early 1990s, when it enacted a law prohibiting U-turns from 8pm to midnight.

 Route

 Dodge Street begins as a westbound one-way offramp from I-480 right after it crosses the Missouri River from Iowa.
 Traveling through Downtown Omaha, this stretch begins the route of the former Lincoln Highway in Omaha.
 Along it are several buildings listed on the National Register of Historic Places, including the Kirschbraun and Sons Creamery, Inc. at 901 Dodge Street, The Logan at 1804 Dodge Street, and the Simon Brothers Company at 1024 Dodge Street.
 The street was once lined by the Old Post Office.
-Accommodating U.S. 6 it conjoins with Douglas Street at 30th Street to hold five lanes of two-way traffic.
+Accommodating U.S. 6, it conjoins with Douglas Street at 30th Street to hold five lanes of two-way traffic.

-At approximately 45th Street the 1934 Saddle Creek Underpass takes Saddle Creek Road under Dodge Street.
+At approximately 45th Street, the Saddle Creek Underpass takes Saddle Creek Road under Dodge Street.
 It is included on the Bridges in Nebraska Multiple Property Submission.
 Dundee is a historic neighborhood in Midtown Omaha centered near 50th and Dodge Streets.
 Originally a separate city, Dundee was annexed by Omaha in 1915.
-The University of Nebraska Omaha and Crossroads Mall are located at 72nd and Dodge Streets.
+The University of Nebraska Omaha and the former Crossroads Mall are located near the intersection of 72nd Street and Dodge.

 West Dodge Road

-West Dodge Road is one of the main east–west streets in West Omaha.
+West Dodge Road is one of the main east & west streets in West Omaha.
 Beginning immediately west of 78th Street, the main six-lane road curves northwest, aligning itself with Cass Street.
-At this point Dodge Street itself continues up the hill (between Methodist Hospital and Children's Hospital) and terminates at 84th Street.
+At this point, Dodge Street itself continues up the hill (between Methodist Hospital and Children's Hospital) and terminates at 84th Street.